satelllte/nextjs-template/README.md

 # Sandbox (Next.js)

 A sandbox project based on Next.js.
+Used just as a playground.

 ## Prerequisites